madhusudhan518/ImageShare/README.md

 ```
 cd ImageShare
 ```
-As soon we enter into project directory gemset will created automatically as we specified ruby version and ruby gemset in project root path.
+As soon we enter into project directory gemset will created automatically as we specified ruby version and ruby gemset in project root path in files .ruby-version and .ruby-gemset.

 **4. Bundler**
   Install Bundler